s-fong/bib_to_crossref_XML/README.md

 bibtexparser

 ## INPUTS
+- .bib file
-bibtex file
+- .bbl file

 ## OUTPUTS
-xml file of selected entries to go in crossref citation list, in xml format
+xml file of entries listed in the .bbl file to go in crossref citation list, in xml format

+## BEWARE
+Does not sort items marked 'software'